sofianedjerbi/agents/README.md

-"Have devops-troubleshooter analyze these production logs" "Use cloud-architect to design a scalable AWS architecture" "Get network-engineer to debug SSL certificate issues" "Use database-admin to set up backup and replication"
+"Have devops-troubleshooter analyze these production logs" "Use cloud-architect to design a scalable AWS architecture" "Get network-engineer to debug SSL certificate issues"

+# Clarification and understanding
+"Use understander to clarify what the user really wants" "Have understander figure out the actual requirements" "Use database-admin to set up backup and replication"

 # Data and AI